hannesm/platform-blog/Signing-the-opam-repository.md

 We claim that the above measures give protection against:

-- Arbitrary packages: if an existing package is not signed, it is not installed (or even visible) to the user.
-Anybody can submit new unclaimed packages (but, in the current setting, still need GitHub write access to the repository, or to bypass GitHub's security).
+- Arbitrary packages: an existing package cannot be updated unless it carries a valid signature of the original developer.
+Compromising the developer key is sufficient to get this privilege (and once the snapshot bot signed the new malicious release, users will be able to install it).

 - Rollback attacks: git updates must follow the currently known `snapshot` file.
   If the snapshot bot detects deletions of packages, it refuses to sign, and